realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module4/README.md

 You’re planning to use Kubernetes, which now prefers new container engines like containerd, or

 You are running a huge, monolithic legacy application written in something like Java.

+## Terms and definitions

+Bandwidth: How much data can be sent or received in a second